The Best Halloween The Town Ever Had

 “Then, five years ago, it stopped—so Tom told me.
 I wonder why.”
 Rita shook her head.
 “This town must be like any other… no shortage of bad men.”

 Jack stared out the window, his eyes on the theater across the street.
-The Corvinia, its shadow stretching across the square, the marquee long dark; he’d shut it down after Anna’s death.
-He could still see it that night in 1955, the moon high, the wind howling, and him standing atop it, the mirror in his hands, catching the moon and the power coursing through him.
+The Corvinia, its shadow stretching across the square, the marquee long dark; he’d shut the theater down after Anna’s death.
+He could still see it that night in 1955, the moon high, the wind howling, and him standing atop it.
+The mirror in his hands, catching the moon and the power coursing through him.
 Under his breath, he quoted words that still haunted: “As the moon rose, so did the beast... casting aside the fragile shell of humanity.
 He prowls by night in the guise of a man, driven by a thirst for blood that cannot be quenched.”

 He leaned into the moonlight reflected from the old mirror in his now-taloned hand, his face in the mirror a snarl of age-stained fangs framed by patchy gray hair... and answered her.